 To accomplish its job, the Board will follow an annual agenda that (a) completes re-exploration of Ends policies annually and (b) continually improves Board performance through Board education and enriched input and deliberation.

-Accordingly,
+Accordingly

 The cycle will conclude each year on the last day of [MONTH] so that administrative planning and budgeting will be based on analysis of a one-year segment of the Board’s most recent statement of long term Ends.